mpi-astronomy/FAQ/publishing/how-to-cite-software.md

 ### What software should I cite?

 According to the FORCE11 recommendations (Smith et al., 2016): _"software should be cited on the same basis as any other research product such as a paper or book; that is, authors should cite the appropriate set of software products just as they cite the appropriate set of papers."_ If a claim relies on the analysis done with a particular software, then you should cite it.
-It is generally not necessary to cite commercial software.

 ### Where in my paper should I place the software citations?